npgrosser/autowired/README.md

         raise Exception("Not authorised")

-# applying the request handler to a dummy request
+# applying the request handler to an example request

 dummy_request = Request(headers={
     "Authorization": "Bearer 123"